oscarbenjamin/scicomp/notes/settingup.md

 installed along with some kind of shortcut that you can use to run IDLE.
 There are also other IDEs used by Python programmers e.g.
 [spyder](https://pythonhosted.org/spyder/) is popular with scientific programmers.
-Some people also like to write scientific code in the form of [Jupyter notebooks](http://jupyter.org/).
+Many people also like to write scientific code in the form of [Jupyter notebooks](http://jupyter.org/).

 ### Interactive mode